Liz-Conway/Project-4-Amber/README.md

 ### Known Bugs
 <a id="known-bugs"></a>

+* Javascript is used to position the "My Account" and "Logout" links when the page is loaded.
+This depends on the width of the screen when the application is first loaded.
+If a user views the Amber application on a tablet and changes the orientation, then the layout of these links will be in the wrong place.

 ### Future features
 <a id="future-features"></a>Since Amber is a "real-life" project, this section will be used to "de-scope" some of the Use Cases and User Stories.
 This will provide a Minimum Viable Product for the end-user which will also meet the criteria for examination by Code Institute.